-There are many variables to consider when packing your bags for Jordan: the variety of terrain and weather conditions, outdoor adventure activities, Arabic culture, and transitioning from vibrant city life to laid-back beaches and desert escapes.
+There are many variables to consider when packing your bags for Jordan: the variety of terrain and weather conditions, outdoor adventure activities, Arabic culture, and the transition from vibrant city life to laid-back beaches and desert escapes.
 Let this packing list be your guide—it covers the essential items you'll want in your suitcase when embarking on your Jordan journey.

 Clothing & Shoes